ADA Compliance For Websites – A 2020 Guide

 There simply aren’t very many websites that are ADA compliant and therefore most sites aren’t useful to users with a disability.
 There was a study done in 2020.
 The WebAIM Million that says out of the top 1 million site homepages on the net, 97.8% have a detectable web content accessibility guideline (WCAG 2) error.
 This leads to obvious bad user experience.
 This study was only analyzing the main pages of sites.
 All of the tests used were automatic.
 The study confirms most assumptions that suggest that accessibility overall is extremely low for those with a disability.

 The Internet can be difficult for people without disabilities.
 For people with a disability, it’s even more difficult if not impossible to navigate.
 But, people with disabilities aren’t the only reasons to make sure your website is accessible.
-You will see additional advantages when you create a universally accessible website.
+You will see additional advantages when you create a universally accessible site.
 These things will benefit those with a disability, those with a website, and those who simply use the Internet.

 Things Being ADA Compliant Help Non-Disabled Users

-– Create A Better Site – As a rule of thumb, websites that are universally accessible are better websites.
-If developers follow ADA compliance steps it can help them design and develop higher caliber websites.
+- Create A Better Site – As a rule of thumb, websites that are universally accessible are better websites.
+If developers follow ADA website compliance steps it can help them design and develop higher caliber websites.
 A lot of the guidelines overlap with the best practices of web development and design.

 - Avoids Legal Issues – Having a website that is ADA compliant will help you stay ahead of any possible legal issues in the future.
 You won’t have to worry about discrimination claims from individuals with a disability.
 Having a site that is compliant shows you are able to work with many government agencies and non-profits that require their sites to be ADA compliant.